 This is a complicated job.
 Managing the trust's funds to ensure it provides as much care as possible for as long as possible while continuing to provide oversight on the beneficiary's needs is a tall order, so it's essential to choose a thoroughly qualified trustee.

 Aside from choosing among close family, there are other options to consider.
 These include choosing from various institutions, professional advisers, or even friends – each with its pros and cons.

 If you choose a trustee to manage the logistics of the trust, then perhaps you might want to designate someone much closer to the beneficiary to act as their representative and advocate – working very closely with the trustee to ensure that they do their fiduciary duty and provide as per the trust's design.

 There are quite a few steps and details to observe when setting up a special needs trust for your loved one, and it is just one crucial part of setting up a more generous estate plan.
 Estate planning professionals specialize in coordinating with you to develop an estate plan that will best serve your interests and take the most current laws and regulations into account.

-They can help you answer crucial questions about inheritance and bequeathment, taxes, end-of-life care decision making, and more.
-It is also essential to consult an estate planning professional every few years or after every significant life event to assess your estate plan and make appropriate changes.
+They can help you answer crucial questions about inheritance and bequeathment, taxes, end-of-life care decision-making, and more.
+It is also essential to consult an estate planning professional every few years or after every significant life an event to assess your estate plan and make appropriate changes.